exercism/julia/exercises/concept/role-playing-game/.docs/hints.md

 ## 1. Define type unions

-- See the example where a type was named.
+- See the example in the introduction where a type was named.

 ## 2. Implement the Player composite type